|Router Security||Extending the range of a Wi-Fi network||

 You may be able to adjust the power (and thus the range) of the radio in the extender.
 You may be able to schedule the extender to turn off Wi-Fi when the kids should be doing their homework.
 The extender may have some security controls, such as blocking devices based on their MAC address.
 The extender may support WPS (if it does disable WPS).

 Configuration of an extender might be via a web interface or a mobile app or both.
 Like a router, it will need its firmware updated every now and then (some do this automatically).
+Also like a router, it is best to use an extender that does not require you to create an account with the hardware manufacturer.
+You never know how they might be spying on you.

 Some extenders can also function as an Access Point (next topic).
 In this mode, an Ethernet port in the extender is connected to a LAN port of the router.